TRAIS-Lab/dattri/README.md

 > [!NOTE]
 > It's highly recommended to use a device support CUDA to run `dattri`, especially for moderately large or larger models or datasets.
 And it's required to have CUDA if you want to install the full version `dattri`.

-### Apply Data Attribution methods on Existing PyTorch Models
+### Apply Data Attribution methods on PyTorch Models

-One can apply different data attribution methods on existing PyTorch Models.
-One only need to define.
+One can apply different data attribution methods on PyTorch Models.
+One only needs to define:
-1. target function (e.g., `f`)
+1. a target function (e.g., `f`)
-2. a trained model parameter (e.g., `model_params`)
+2. trained model parameters (e.g., `model_params`)
-3. the data loader for training samples and test samples (e.g., `train_loader`, `test_loader`).
+3. the data loaders for training samples and test samples (e.g., `train_loader`, `test_loader`).

-Following is an example to use the well-defined `Attributor` to apply data attribution to your trained model.
+The following is an example to use `Attributor` to apply data attribution to a PyTorch model.

 ```python
 from dattri.algorithm import IFAttributor, TracInAttributor, TRAKAttributor, RPSAttributor